2011 Rainsville tornado: Peak intensity near Rainsville

-Just southeast of Rainsville, the tornado grew to 1/2 mi wide and reached its peak intensity of EF5.
+Just southeast of Rainsville, the tornado grew to 1/2 mi wide and reached EF5 intensity for the first time.
 Numerous homes, businesses, and public facilities were decimated, with little to no debris left behind.
 Vehicles were lofted hundreds of yards and mangled beyond recognition, including a school bus that was thrown across a highway, and stripped down to its chassis.
 A Huddle House was impacted with enough strength to distort its metal frame, and only one wall was left standing.
 Plainview High School sustained $10 to $15 million (2011 USD) in damage to the main school buildings, gymnasiums, sports fields, cafeteria, as well as the DeKalb County Schools Coliseum.

 Many homes were swept clean from their foundations, their debris having been strewn up to a mile away.
 Trees were debarked, mobile homes were disintegrated, and homes anchored with bolts and foundation straps were destroyed.
-The devastation became especially extreme around a small corridor directly east of downtown Rainsville along Lingerfelt Road, where one exceptionally well-built stone house was utterly obliterated at high-end EF5 strength, the debris widely scattered.
+Along Lingerfelt Road east of downtown Rainsville, a stone house was destroyed at EF5 strength, the debris widely scattered.
 A large supporting cement and stone pillar at this property was uprooted entirely, lifting a section of the concrete foundation with it.
 Multiple vehicles were deformed and destroyed as well, with one tossed into a nearby ravine.
-Deep scouring of the ground and pock-marking were observed, and a considerable number of homes along Lingerfelt Road were swept away.
+Scouring of the ground and pock-marking were observed, and a considerable number of homes along Lingerfelt Road were swept away.

 Several roads had their pavement stripped away, and at one residence that suffered EF5 damage, an 800 lb safe was pulled off of its anchorage and thrown over 600 ft into a wooded area.
 When found, the safe's door had been ripped open and completely torn off.
 A pick-up truck of considerable size at this location was discovered dispersed in fragments, at a distance of over 250 yd within the same forest area.
 The house's occupants took refuge in a storm pit situated nearby, and while left unharmed, the tornado partially exposed the storm pit, causing soil to be drawn up and removed from around the entrance.
 The force of the tornado caused another underground storm shelter to heave upwards slightly.

 Slightly northeast of Lingerfelt Road, more extreme damage was discovered in another corridor from County Road 515 through a neighborhood along County Road 441.
 Multiple large, two-story homes were wiped completely off their foundations, and cars in this location were also lofted a considerable distance.
 Another section of pavement near this location was lifted up, and around the pavement significant ground scouring was present.
-While the damage was exceptional, almost all the homes in this location were identified to have poor anchoring, and this damage was rated high-end EF4.
+While the damage was violent, almost all the homes in this location were identified to have poor anchoring, and this damage was rated high-end EF4.